-- 1. Holding Box Veterinarians must be members of a VC or AVD where present, otherwise the role can be carried out by a TV, appointed by the VSM and approved by the VD. - 2.
-Holding Box Veterinarians must fulfil the requirements for PTVs. - Holding Box Veterinarians examine Horses that have been referred to the Holding Box in accordance with Article 1037.
+1. Holding Box Veterinarians must be members of a VC or AVD where present, otherwise the role can be carried out by a TV, appointed by the VSM and approved by the VD.

+- 2. Holding Box Veterinarians must fulfil the requirements for PTVs. - 3.
+Holding Box Veterinarians examine Horses that have been referred to the Holding Box in accordance with Article 1037.
 They must provide clear clinical information to the Inspection Panel however must not provide their opinion on the Horse's fitness to compete.

-Members or Presidents of the Endurance Veterinary Commission
+Article 1110 Members or Presidents of the Endurance Veterinary Commission

 - 1. Members or Presidents of the Endurance Veterinary Commission form the Veterinary Commission at Endurance Events. - 2.
 Members or Presidents of the Veterinary Commission must fulfil the requirements for the appropriate EOV Level, as set forth in Annex IX and the Education System for FEI Veterinarians. - 3.
-The President of the VC reports to the FVD, where appointed, at FEI Events.
+The President of the VC reports to the FVD, where appointed, at FEI Events. - 4.
+The President and all other Members of the Endurance Veterinary Commission must attend the pre-ride Veterinary Briefing.